ChFlick/firecode/README.md

 ## Development

 There are still some todos with autocompletion and mouseover information, but currently I'm working on the autoformatter.

-I'm planning to create a [prettier](https://prettier.io/) plugin for this purpose.
+I'm currently creating a [prettier](https://prettier.io/) plugin for this purpose.
+The repository (WIP) can be found [here](https://github.com/ChFlick/prettier-plugin-firestore-rules)